 What is Shadow Boxing?

-First off, for those that are unsure over what shadow boxing is.
+First off, for those that are unsure about what shadow boxing is.

 This is a great alternative workout method to use instead of a punching bag or doing pad work.
-It is especially good if you are looking to perfect your technique, lack access to equipment, training from home or to workout while travelling.
+It is especially good if you are looking to perfect your technique, lack access to equipment, train from home or work out while traveling.

 There are usually three types of resistance bands boxers and mixed martial artists can use while doing resistance shadow boxing.
-Here is examples of all three below:
+Here are examples of all three below:

 Resistance band tubes (with handles)

 These are great to use if you are just going to practice with straight punches e.g. 1-2s.
 It is important however to make sure you have handles attached so it is easier to throw punches.

 With these, you are really able to focus on speed and power drills, as the counteraction from the bands focuses you to push past the resistance.
 You will really feel a difference once you remove them and do normal shadow boxing.
 They are also great for other types of strength exercises too.

 These are usually worn around your thighs or ankles and tend to be used to strengthen leg muscles and Hip Flexors.
 This in turn helps to improve your stance, speed, balance, and quickness in the ring.

 Shadow Boxing Resistance Suit